March 2008 Archives

 Health and the Environment: The Public's Standing

-So what will the elected do for Clean Air?
+So what will elected representatives do for Clean Air?
 What they always do?
-Do I have faith that Congress will protect Clean Air and Water?
+Should the world have faith that Congress will protect Clean Air and Water?
 Sure, as long as somehow business benefits.
-But we have a choice, and always a voice.
-So we'll veer positive here.
+But citizens have a choice, and always a voice, so we'll veer positive here.
 The NYT editor's right.
 The US evolves.
-Congress will see Johnson's clumsy marionette arms and legs being yanked by the OIRA, his mouth voicing the agreed upon words from the decades old script.
-And your Congressman will answer the phone when citizens call, skip the form letter reply, and renounce Johnson's quest to rewrite Clean Air considering such things as costs, feasibility, and trade-offs.
+Congress will see Johnson's clumsy marionette arms and legs being yanked by OIRA, his mouth voicing the agreed upon words from the decades old script.
+And in our dream world, your Congressman will answer the phone when citizens call, skip the form letter reply, and renounce Johnson's quest to rewrite Clean Air considering notions thrummed by business such as unbearable costs, scientific uncertainty, lack of feasibility, and job trade-offs.

 -------------------------------------------